 Distribution is the key to selling any instructional DVD.
 This “I can do it all” mentality is what hurts many producers.
 Unless your name is George Lucas or business self-help guru Dale Carnegie, whose name alone would draw thousands of readers to their website, let alone major retailers banning at their door to have exclusive rights to distribute their material.

 The key to successful distribution is to find outlets that have an established customer base.
 Now a producer has to understand that the company doing the distribution needs to make money on their product.
 Otherwise, why would they want to sell the product?
-Producers need to understand that the retailer is taking the biggest financial risk.
-Defective products, returns, stolen merchandise, theft, and product storage are just some of the expenses occurred by the retailer.
+Producers need to understand that the retailer is taking the most prominent financial risk.
+Defective products, returns, stolen merchandise, theft, and product storage are just some of the expenses that occurred by the retailer.

 A producer must understand that just because they have created the world’s greatest “how-to video,” it might is not be priced correctly.
 Many first-time producers look at what others are selling comparable products for and figure to sell it at that price.
 That is not the case.
 Each producer has a development cost.
 Typically, you have a cost to produce the DVD – not the entertainers or editor’s time it took to produce.
 These costs can run into thousands of dollars, and no DVD would be worth producing unless you are a major movie or TV studio making millions of DVDs.
 They, too, understand that to be profitable, they need to keep costs down and sell quantity.